Enhancing Self-Disclosure In Neural Dialog Models By Candidate Re-ranking: Introduction

 \section{Introduction}

 Neural Language models based on neural language pre-training such as GPT \cite{radford2019language}, GPT-2 \cite{radford2018improving} has advanced the state-of-the-art in various NLP Tasks.
-Pre-training has advanced the development of neural models for open-domain conversation generation.
-Neural dialog models such as DialoGPT \cite{zhang2020dialogpt}, Blender-bot \cite{roller2020recipes} and Meena \cite{adiwardana2020towards} have shown promising performance in single-turn conversation.
-However when focused on social talk, such (neural) deep learning solutions have been strongly criticised for generating conversational utterances which although may have relevance to the previous human utterance, tend to quickly dissipate human interest and descend into trivial conversation and disengage with the human user \cite{huang2020challenges}, \cite{zhang2018personalizing}, \cite{li2015diversity}.
+Open-domain dialogue models such as DialoGPT \cite{zhang2020dialogpt}, Blender-bot \cite{roller2020recipes} and Meena \cite{adiwardana2020towards} have shown promising performance in single-turn conversation.
+However, when focused on social talk, such (neural) deep learning solutions have been strongly criticised for generating conversational utterances which although may have relevance to the previous human utterance, tend to quickly dissipate human interest and descend into trivial conversation and disengage with the human user \cite{huang2020challenges}, \cite{zhang2018personalizing}, \cite{li2015diversity}.
 Some of the problems in their usage result in generating bland and repetitive responses like \say{Thank you}, \say{ok}, \say{I don’t know} \cite{huang2020challenges}, \cite{gao2018neural}, \cite{vinyals2015neural}.

 One of the reasons for such responses is the lack of explicit conversation strategy employed by a neural dialog system.
-Hence, in this paper we seek to enhance existing neural conversational agents based on novel model adaptation which enables the neural dialog model to activate self-disclosure.
+Hence, in this paper we seek to enhance existing neural conversational agents based on novel model adaptation which enables the neural dialog model to activate \textit{self-disclosure}.
 Self-disclosure has been well researched as higher order conversational skill in psychology literature where human centric evaluation of such strategies has proven to enhance the relationship between interlocutors and positively affect their engagement in the conversation \cite{zhao-etal-2016-automatic}, \cite{jain2018user}, \cite{ravichander-black-2018-empiricalRavichander}.
-However, to the authors knowledge, attempting to explicitly empower a neural dialog model to utilise self-disclosure with a corpus-neutral approach has never been attempted before.
+However, to the authors knowledge, attempting to explicitly empower a neural dialog model to utilise self-disclosure with a corpus-neutral approach has not been attempted before.
 In this paper we focus on integrating Self-disclosure and evaluate the degree to which it is seen enhanced in the responses by implementing a novel architecture.
-Below, we briefly describe self-disclosure level, Self-disclosure Topic Model (SDTM), Neural Dialog Systems, Self-disclosure enhancement architecture (SDEA), experiment and results.
+Below, we briefly describe self-disclosure level, Self-disclosure Topic Model (SDTM), Self-disclosure enhancement architecture (SDEA), experiment and results.